NOMAD-rnd stands for non-standard oriented morphology in architectural design.

 Nomad is a hub for educational processes and research on, for, by and with design. nomad was established by Dr Maria Voyatzaki, at the School of Architecture, Aristotle University of Thessaloniki.
 The hub includes theoretical as well as design work yielded in the recent past on design, material and manufacturing experimentation.
 This work has been generated in courses, workshops, conferences, and publications in collaboration with research students and teaching assistants as well as through international fora and European Union funded projects.
 The work featured in the hub considers emergent processes, exploiting existing and inventing new techniques.

-Maria Voyatzaki is Professor of architectural design and technology at the School of Architecture of Aristotle University of Thessaloniki (Greece) since 2001 and Chair of the new post-graduate course “Advanced Design: Transdisciplinarity and Innovation in Architectural Design”.
+Maria Voyatzaki is Professor of Architecture, Anglia Ruskin University, UK (since September 2018) and of architectural design and technology at the School of Architecture of Aristotle University of Thessaloniki (Greece) since 2001.
+Maria was founder and Chair of the post-graduate course “Advanced Design: Transdisciplinarity and Innovation in Architectural Design” (September 2015).

 Maria’s most recent publication is her book Architectural Materialisms: Nonhuman Creativity, Edinburgh University Press (October 2018).
 He book includes her essays as well assays by Manuel Delanda, Lars Spuybroek, Kas Oosterhuis, Luciana Parisi, Fernando Zalamea, Jussi Parikka, Mark Burry, Marcos Cruz, Pia Ednie-Brown, Levi Bryant, Vera Buehlmann, Julieanna Preston, and Jen Archer-Martin.